 Ochil View is a member of the Clackmannanshire Common Housing register.
-This enables a single point of access to the housing stock of all three main social landlords in Clackmannanshire.
+This enables a single point of access to the housing stock of Clackmannanshire Council and Ochil View Housing Association within the Clackmannanshire area.

-It means that any applicant who registers with either Ochil View Housing Association, Paragon Housing Association or Clackmannanshire Council need only to complete the one registration and with their permission all details will be shared with each landlord.
-However, the post-application management of information is handled separately by the participant landlords.
+It means that any applicant who registers with either Ochil View Housing Association or Clackmannanshire Council need only to complete the one registration and with their permission all details will be shared with each landlord.
+However, the postregistration management of information is handled separately by the participant landlords.